input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

                 , p) to t
                 diffuse M
 ```
-Rather than creating a delayed block, an adversary can honestly create it and
-delay the message.

 ## Small-step semantics

 The small-step semantics describe the evolution of the global state.